How to Teach the Child to Get Dressed On Their Own: All Secrets

 - Hang the baby’s clothes on a string and put them on the child, taking them off by one clothing piece at a time.

-The ability to dress independently, like any other skill, does not emerge right away.
-The main idea is not to forget to praise your baby, not to rush them and to always support them!
+The ability to dress independently, like any other skill, does not develop immediately.
+The main idea is not to forget to praise your baby, not to rush them, and to always support them!
 This way, your child will feel more “grown-up” and independent, and will learn everything very quickly.

 The picture on the front page: Ann in the uk/Shutterstock.com